Learn to Swim

 Swim to Survive

 Swim to Survive is a Lifesaving Society program that teaches participants the minimum skills needed to survive an unexpected fall into deep water.
-Classes are provided as part of the Grade 3 curriculum and available for home schooled children ages 5-13.
+Classes are available for home schooled children ages 5-13.

 Home School Swim to Survive